ErrorTzy/writings/notes/Phil_of_Sci/TheoryAndReality.md

 Scientists should not cook up a new conjecture that is designed to just avoid the problems revealed by earlier testing.
 I.e. ad hoc is wrong. `why?`

-on division of labor: it is not a good scientific behavior to have A do the conjecture and B do the refutation because if A is a good scientist, he should take a critical attitude towards his own theory.
+On division of labor: it is not a good scientific behavior to have A do the conjecture and B do the refutation because if A is a good scientist, he should take a critical attitude towards his own theory.

-Problem: an open-minded community of science can consists of close-minded scientists.
+Problem about division of labor: an open-minded community of science can consists of close-minded scientists.
 What's the problem with this?

 Another remark: it looks like Darwin's natural selection.
 This analogy is interesting, though not need to be taken seriously.
 It will be discussed in Chap.
 6 and 11